- Male Breasts

 - Gynecomastia is enlargement of the glandular tissue of the male breast.

-- Gynecomastia may occur during infancy and puberty in normally-developing boys.
+- The condition may occur during infancy and puberty in normally developing boys.

 - Gynecomastia results from an imbalance in the hormonal environment in the body, with a relative excess of estrogens (female hormones) when compared to androgens (male hormones).

-- Gynecomastia can result as a side effect of numerous medications and drugs of abuse.
+- The causes of the gynecomastia can result as a side effect of numerous medications and drugs of abuse, for example:

-- Gynecomastia is associated with certain medical conditions including hyperthyroidism, chronic kidney failure, and cirrhosis of the liver.
+- The problem also is associated with certain medical conditions and treatments, for example:

-- Medications and surgical treatments can be used to treat gynecomastia.
+- Medications and surgical treatments can be used to treat the problem.

-Gynecomastia is enlargement of the gland tissue of the male breast.
+Gynecomastia is enlargement of the glandular tissue of the male breast.
 During infancy, puberty, and in middle-aged to older men, gynecomastia can be common.
 Gynecomastia must be distinguished from pseudogynecomastia or lipomastia, which refers to the presence of fat deposits in the breast area of obese men.
 True gynecomastia results from growth of the glandular, or breast tissue, which is present in very small amounts in men.
-Gynecomastia is the most common reason for medical evaluation of the male breast.
+The condition is the most common reason for medical evaluation of the male breast.